Feedback and complaints

 We aim to be in a position to provide a final response to your complaint within eight weeks of the complaint being received.
 If this has not been possible, we will inform you when we expect to respond however you may decide to refer the matter to the Financial Ombudsman Service.

-If you have a suggestion on how we can improve or you would like to submit a complaint, please let us know.
+If you have a suggestion on how we can improve or you would like to submit a complaint, please let us know via the contacts listed below.

 Independent review of your complaint